AlgTUDelft/wind-farm-env/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This repository contains the source code and data for the experiments presented in _Deep Reinforcement Learning for Active Wake Control_.
+This repository contains the source code and data for the experiments presented in _Deep Reinforcement Learning for Active Wake Control_ (to be published at AAMAS'22).

 ## How to Use This Repository